 - Not sure if I like this UI.
 I prefer something more distinct.
 Currently, when you press the switch too long, and you release it, the light turns off.
 I rather have a full and distinct click and not this kind of Long-press = temporary mode.

 Batteries and charging:

-Here comes a little bummer in my opinion.
+Here comes a little bummer, in my opinion.
 Olight uses a dedicated battery and charge system.
-This means 2 things.
-1: you can't charge the battery in a normal Lithium-Ion battery charger.
-2: you can't replace the Olight 21700 battery with a normal 21700 battery.
+That means 2 things.
+1: you can't charge the battery in a standard Lithium-Ion battery charger.
+2: you can't replace the Olight 21700 battery with a regular 21700 battery.

 The 21700 battery included is an Olight ORB-217C50, Lithium-Ion battery with 5000mAh.
-This is a lot more juice than a regular 18650 battery but only slightly larger.
-21700 batteries have only been introduced around 2018 or so.
+Which is a lot more juice than a regular 18650 battery but only slightly larger.
+21700 batteries were introduced around 2018 or so.
 This means they are relatively new.
 The maximum mAh for a 18650 battery is currently around 3600mAh.
 So the 21700 5000mAh battery is a significant increase in capacity.

-Olight includes the MCC3 (magnetic charging cable) and the X PRO doesn't accept any older MCC's.
-Another flaw in my opinion.
-I don't like to rely on 1 charging cable.
+Olight includes the MCC3 (magnetic charging cable), and the X PRO doesn't accept any older MCC's.
+Another flaw, in my opinion.
+I don't like to rely on one charging cable.
 What happens if I lose it?
 I can't charge the battery and can't use the flashlight.
 I can understand Olight that they want to decrease the likelihood of damaging their lights by using bad batteries or a bad charger.
 This also means that you can't use an adapter to use a 18650 battery.
 This is both a pro and a con.

 I took all of my readings with a fully charged Olight ORB-217C50 battery.

 - I couldn't get a reading.
 Probably because of this type of switch.